Exawind/nalu-wind/docs/source/developer/build_doc.rst

 Building the Documentation
 ==========================

-This document describes how to build Nalu's documentation.
+This document describes how to build Nalu-Wind's documentation.
 The documentation is based on the use of Doxygen, Sphinx, and Doxylink.
 Therefore we will need to install these tools as well as some extensions of Sphinx that are utilized.